Standing Long Jump

 Tips for Best Results

-- Use a powerful arm swing to increase momentum.
+- Use a vigorous arm swing to generate momentum.

 Interpreting Your Results

-Your standing long jump distance is compared to normative data based on age, gender, and athletic background.
-Longer jumps indicate greater lower body power in the horizontal plane.
-This test is relevant for sports that require horizontal explosive movements, such as long jump and sprinting.
+Your standing long jump distance is compared to normative data based on age and gender.
+Greater distances indicate more explosive lower body power and coordination.

 Want to easily track and monitor your progress on the Standing Long Jump?
 The Fitness Tests app provides detailed tracking, personalized insights, and comparison with normative data to help you achieve your fitness goals.